Boettner-eric/Scbot1.0/readme.md

 * An algorithm for finding all possible combinations of a string and testing each one against a dictionary.
 * Simple debug file with all prior strings and time for each computation
 * Clear "best" word and score computation
+* Uses simple txt files for debugging, listing results and checking strings

 ### In Progress
 * A terminal based game board and smart detection of possible placements
 * Concurrency for generating and testing strings
 * User input/game mode vs. the computer
+* Use class structure to fix score/tmp array
+* Better checks for duplicate strings (especially for words with double consonants)
 * Many bug fixes